Contact: gordon dot baxter at st-andrews dot ac dot uk

 Baxter, G.D., Monk, A.F., Tan, K., Dear, P.R.F., & Newell, S.J.
 (2005).
 Using Cognitive Task Analysis to facilitate the integration of decision support systems into the neonatal intensive care unit.
 Artificial Intelligence in Medicine, 35, 3, 243-257.

-Werfs, M. & Baxter, G. (To appear).
+Werfs, M. & Baxter, G. (2013).
 Towards resilient adaptive socio-technical systems.
-To appear in Proceedings of the European Conference on Cognitive Ergonomics 2013.
+In Proceedings of the European Conference on Cognitive Ergonomics 2013.
 European Association for Cognitive Ergonomics.

 Baxter, G. & Cartlidge, J. (2013).
 Flying by the seat of their pants: What can High Frequency Trading learn from aviation?
 In Proceedings of the 3rd International Conference on Application and Theory of Automation in Command and Control Systems (ATACCS).